A sewage spill polluted oyster beds in SC town. Some residents worry about the fix.

 Any final agreements or contracts will again have to be approved by Town Council.

-The ability for Dorchester County to secure sewer service is a linchpin to their participation, county Water and Sewer Director Larry Harper said.
-Dorchester is legally obligated to ultimately provide 400 taps to the developer of a large swath of land north of Poplar Grove, but the first 32 homes are working through the county's permitting process now, Harper said.
+Dorchester County's ability to secure sewer service is a linchpin to its participation, county Water and Sewer Director Larry Harper said.
+Dorchester is legally obligated to ultimately provide 400 taps to the developer of a large swath of land north of Poplar Grove, and the first 32 homes are working through the county's permitting process now, Harper said.

 "The way this agreement was constructed, everyone has some skin in the game," Harper said.